taylorandi/startup/notes.md

     }
     const root = ReactDOM.createRoot(document.getElementById('root'));
     root.render(<Numbers/>);
+- print the unordered list for the numbers with bullet points.

 14. What does the following React component do? function Example() {
   // Declare a new state variable, which we'll call "count"